jonnyhoeven/justme.dev/blog/logseq.md

 ## Standout Features

-One of the standout features of Logseq is its open-source nature, which means it is constantly being improved by a community of developers.
+One of the standout features of Logseq is its open-source nature, which means it's constantly being improved by a community of developers.
 It also ensures that your notes are secure and private.
 Additionally, its powerful project management features make it an ideal tool for staying on top of tasks and deadlines.

 ## Getting Started with Logseq

 Getting started with Logseq is easy.
-As an open-source tool, it is freely available for anyone to use.
+As an open-source tool, it's freely available for anyone to use.
 Simply download the application, and you can start organizing your projects and notes in a secure and efficient manner.

 ## Conclusion